 Just like social media enabled us to share news and events, technology is allowing us to connect wealth, people and ideas in a more meaningful way.
-From virtual currencies and crowd-funding sites and to peer-to-peer lending platforms, people are redefining the role of intermediary industry and as a result, creating more participative banking.

 The business of finance is too important for good people to do nothing.
 Islam teaches us that the best of people are those who benefit others the most.
 This output of goodness is something that can earn us a sense of purpose in this life and helps us to attain the highest levels in the next.
 This does not mean that Islamic banks have cracked the code or that they don’t need to continue to improve and innovate quality products.
 Though, if values and ethics are not implemented in the choices we make and the laws we legislate, then the very idea of them is as real as the fictional transactions mentioned above.
 However, there is hope.
 A hope that the best in us will prevail, insh’Allah (God willing).

 Join my mailing list to receive the latest news and updates.